 Obedience takes humility, a surrendering of one's own desire for the desires of God at every moment.
 "Only those hearts inspired by an intense faith, hearts humble, steadfast and generous are capable of it."
 (Abbot Marmion)

 The Benedictine of Mary strives first and foremost to be obedient to the Church, faithful to the Church's magisterial teaching and the living authority of the Church in her hierarchy.
-She vows obedience for life to the Holy Rule, and to its living authority in the Prioress and her successors.
+She vows obedience for life to the Holy Rule, and to its living authority in the Abbess and her successors.

 Conversion of Life